 There are many ways brands implement color in their marketing strategy.
 First, companies apply color combinations to make an attractive visual appearance to consumers.
 Second, color theory can be used to shape consumer desire to buy an item.

 The color, ambiance, and feel of a product can influence consumer interest in a particular product by 93%.
 Also, research shows that bright colors increase brand recognition by 80% to improve the image and visibility by 90%.
 84.7% of consumers declare that color is important to them.

 Colors have the potential to influence a person’s perceptions and behavior.
 Colors have an impact on customers and can potentially change their decision to buy a product.
 A marketing manager must understand the significance of colors in marketing and branding to successfully promote a new product or brand.

-Before embarking on a major rebranding or product introduction, it’s important to understand the psychology of colors in marketing.
+Before embarking on a major company rebranding or product introduction, it’s important to understand the psychology of colors in marketing.
 This is because the first impression of a product, largely based on color, may help tip the scale in favor of the brand.

 Meaning of different colors in marketing